ARCHIVED-mean-stack/session-8/README.md

 ###Curl

-PUT actions are not easy to test in the browser, so I used cURL in Terminal after restarting the server.
+PUT actions are not easy to test in the browser, so we used cURL in Terminal after restarting the server.

+We will need to construct this line using ids from the pirates listing:

 ```
-$ curl -i -X PUT -H 'Content-Type: application/json' -d '{"vessel": "HMS Brawler"}' http://localhost:3001/pirates/581ca420f13de28c1776bbec
+$ curl -i -X PUT -H 'Content-Type: application/json' -d '{"vessel": "HMS Brawler"}' http://localhost:3001/api/pirates/581ca420f13de28c1776bbec
 ```

 This sends a JSON Content-Type PUT request to our update endpoint.
 That JSON object is the request body, and the long hash at the end of the URL is the id of the pirate we want to update.
 Terminal will output a JSON object of the response to the cURL request and Updated 1 pirates from our callback function.